 If we ever build a smaller, but still fully featured backpack, I'll downsize for non-travel situations.

-Headphones: I've gone through a lot of Apple earbuds and a variety of exercise headphones, but the Sony MDRV6 Headphones ($85) have lasted for years.
+When listening to music at home, I use the Sony MDRV6 Headphones ($85).
+I've owned these for years.
 These overear headphones are excellent for the office, because of their sound quality, but bad for travel due to their size.

-If you do much shipping, get a DYMO LabelWriter 4XL Thermal Label Printer ($165).
+If you ship from your office, get a DYMO LabelWriter 4XL Thermal Label Printer ($165).
 This shipping label printer is expensive but worthwhile.
 Get the printer and a Stamps.com (USPS) account.
 I use this combo for labeling shipments and scheduling pickups at my apartment.
 How much is not going to the post office worth to you?